 Although no one is completely “right brained” or “left brained”, this research has strong implications for those trying to teach children.
 The left hemisphere of the brain is in charge of verbal, logical, analytical processes, whereas the right hemisphere processes information visually, holistically, and intuitively.
-Consider some of the characteristics of people who tend to be more right or left-brain oriented:
+Consider some of the right-brain learner characteristics vs. left-brain characteristics:

 Analytical vs. Intuitive